MicrosoftDocs/win32/desktop-src/SecCrypto/using-certificate-services-in-c-.md

 ---
-Description: 'The Certificate Services API elements can be used in C++, C, Visual Basic, or other COM-compliant languages.' ms.assetid: 'cfe02086-87ff-40cb-9116-694158e9ae1f'
+Description: The Certificate Services API elements can be used in C++, C, Visual Basic, or other COM-compliant languages. ms.assetid: cfe02086-87ff-40cb-9116-694158e9ae1f
-title: Using Certificate Services in C++
+title: Using Certificate Services in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Certificate Services in C++